alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 When a scene changes, a [`Transition`][Transition] has two main responsibilities:

 1. Capture the state of each view in both the start and end scenes, and
-2. Create an `Animator` based on the differences that will animate the views from one scene to another.
+2. Create an `Animator` based on the differences that will animate the views from one scene to the other.

 <!--more-->